Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Note

 EIB is never going to modify the base image input.
+It will create a new image with its modifications.

 The configuration directory at this point should look like the following: